AFForge/ARMOR/README.md

 - [ ] Compilation and training of production weights for the YOLOv8 model
 - [ ] Implementation of the monocular distance estimation module and IFF script in OpenCV
 - [ ] Integration of physical guidance systems (servos) with the control logic
+- [ ] Implement of a hardware-level Fail-Safe watchdog on ESP32 (auto-stop on telemetry timeout)
+- [ ] Integration of real-time voltage and RSSI diagnostics into the UDP telemetry stream
+- [ ] Predictive target interception logic (Lead Angle calculation based on target velocity vectors)